 Agricultural land in the Murray region occupies 84,819 square kilometres, or 87 per cent of the region.
 Areas classified as conservation and natural environments (nature conservation, protected areas, and minimal use) occupy 8,563 square kilometres, or 9 per cent of the region.
 The most common land use by area is grazing native vegetation, which occupies 48,190 square kilometres or 49 per cent of the Murray region.

-Manufacturing was the largest employment sector with 5,800 people followed by construction and health care and social assistance with 5,300 people in both the sector.
-Agriculture, forestry and fishing was the fourth largest employment sector with 5,000 people, representing 11 per cent of the region's workforce.
-Other important employment sectors in the region were retail trade, and transport, postal and warehousing.
+Health care and social assistance was the largest employment sector with 6,000 people followed by manufacturing with 5,900 people and construction with 5,300 people.
+Agriculture, forestry and fishing was the fourth largest employment sector with 5,100 people, representing 11 per cent of the region's workforce.
+Other important employment sectors in the region were retail trade, and education and training.

 Value of agricultural production